0xMiden/.github/CONTRIBUTING.md

 ## Any contributions you make will be under the MIT Software License

 In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

+&nbsp;

+## Internal Contributing Guidelines

+For core team members and frequent contributors, we follow a few additional guidelines to streamline our internal development process:

+### 1. Keep Pull Requests in Draft State Until Ready

+To avoid unnecessary notifications and ensure reviewers' time is respected:

+* **Start all new Pull Requests (PRs) as a `Draft` PR.** This signals that the work is still in progress, potentially incomplete, and not yet ready for a full review.
+* **Only mark a PR as "Ready for Review"** when:
+    * All changes are complete and tested.
+    * All automated CI checks have passed.
+    * You have performed a self-review of your changes.
+    * The PR description is updated with all necessary context for reviewers.
+* This approach helps reviewers focus their attention on PRs that are truly ready for their feedback.

+### 2. Re-request Reviewers Explicitly

+When you've addressed review comments or made significant updates to a PR that was previously reviewed:

+* **Explicitly re-request a review** from the relevant reviewers.
+You can do this via the sidebar in the GitHub PR interface.
+* Add a comment summarizing the changes made or asking specific questions related to the updates.
+This helps reviewers quickly understand what needs their attention.